mmanos/laravel-billing/README.md

 $website->save();
 ```

-It should be noted that any `subscription` commands executed executed on an on-trial subscription model will not be synced with the billing gateway if the customer is not ready for billing (created in billing system with at least one credit card).
-This allows the developer to execute the same `craete`, `swap`, etc commands on a model while you wait for the customer to be created in the billing gateway.
+It should be noted that any `subscription` commands executed on an on-trial subscription model will not be synced with the billing gateway if the customer is not ready for billing (created in billing system with at least one credit card).
+This allows the developer to perform the same `create`, `swap`, etc commands on a model while you wait for the customer to be created in the billing gateway.

 If you have one or more pending, on-trial, subscriptions when the user does add their credit card, you can use the `withSubscriptions` flag to activate all pending, non-free, subscriptions in the billing gateway: